 Wallilabou Bay is one of the top places you should not miss when you are in St. Vincent and the Grenadines.
 Aside from its scenic waterfalls, it also preserved the once famous film set of the Pirates of the Caribbean.
-The location was used in the opening scenes of the Curse of the Black Pearl.
+The location was used in the opening scene of the Curse of the Black Pearl.

-Location: Wallilabou Bay, St. Vincent and the Grenadines
+LOCATION: Wallilabou Bay, St. Vincent and the Grenadines

-Opening time: Not stated
+OPENING HOURS: Not stated

 Tags : caribbean life, discover svg, explore svg, explore the caribbean, pirates of the caribbean film set, pirates of the caribbean movie location, pirates of the caribbean st. vincent and the grenadines, port royal pirates of the caribbean, st. vincent and the grenadines, the curse of the black pearl film set, things to do in st. vincent and the grenadines, wallilabou anchorage, wallilabou bay, wallilabou bay film location, where to go in st. vincent and the grenadines